-- visit our Web site at www.lLtax.com; - call our Illinois Tax Fax at 217 785-3400 or our 24-hour Forms Order Line at 1 800 356-6302; or - write to us at P.O.
+- visit our Web site at www.lLtax.com; - call our 24-hour Forms Order Line at 1 800 356-6302; or - write to us at P.O.
 Box 19010, Springfield, Illinois 62794-9010.

 Specific Instructions

 Name, address, and FEIN - Type or print the required information clearly in the spaces provided.
 Be sure that your name, address, FEIN, and the tax year ending are correctly reported at the top of your Form IL-1041.
 If your name or address has changed since you filed your last return, check the appropriate box.
 If you have an IBT number, write it clearly in the space provided.
 You must indicate whether you are a trust or an estate.
 Check the appropriate box if you are an electing small business trust (ESBT) or an individual bankruptcy estate.
 You also must indicate your residency status by checking the appropriate box.